pachterlab/gget/README.md

 - `gget archs4` and `gget enrichr` now also take Ensembl IDs as input with added flag `[-e][--ensembl]` (`ensembl=True` in Jupyter Lab / Google Colab).
 - `gget seq` argument `seqtype` was replaced by flag `[-t][--translate]` (`translate=True/False` in Jupyter Lab / Google Colab) which will return either nucleotide (`False`) or amino acid (`True`) sequences.
 - `gget search` argument `seqtype` was renamed to `id_type` for clarity (still taking the same arguments 'gene' or 'transcript').
-- Version ≥ 0.2.6: `gget ref` suppots plant genomes! 🌱
+- Version ≥ 0.2.6: `gget ref` supports plant genomes! 🌱
 ___

 `gget` is a free and open-source command-line tool and Python package that enables efficient querying of genomic databases. `gget`  consists of a collection of separate but interoperable modules, each designed to facilitate one type of database querying in a single line of code.